 Chromebook or a laptop that runs Windows?
 What about an Apple MacBook?
 We'll help you choose the right operating system and model for your needs.

-Previously, Apple fans who had the money would buy a MacBook, while those on a budget or who favoured Windows would get a Windows device.
+Chromebooks have shaken up the laptop market.
+Previously, Apple fans who had the money would buy a MacBook, while those on a budget or who favoured Windows would get a Windows PC.
 Now Chromebooks have entered the mix, with a range of designs from budget-friendly to flagship killers.

 So how do you go about choosing, how much should you spend and what features are most important for your needs?

-This guide will take you through the pros and cons of each type of laptop, based on our expert, lab-tested laptop reviews.
+Our straightforward guide will take you through the pros and cons of each type of laptop, based on our expert, lab-tested laptop reviews.

 Just want to know which models excelled in our tests?
 See our pick of the best laptops